 Salary Information and Employment Outlook

-As noted by the U.S. Bureau of Labor Statistics (BLS), paralegals and legal assistants overall (including nurse paralegals) earned a median annual salary of $47,570 as of May 2013.
-Employment of all paralegals and legal assistants was expected to increase 17% from 2012-2022, according to the BLS.
+As noted by the U.S. Bureau of Labor Statistics (BLS), paralegals and legal assistants overall (including nurse paralegals) earned a median annual salary of $50,940 in May, 2018.
+Employment of all paralegals and legal assistants is expected to increase 12% from 2018-2028, according to the BLS.